ShoyuVanilla/FoundryVTT-Chat-Portrait/README.md

 - Use Token Image: Use the actor's Token image instead of the actor's standard image.

+- Use Token Name: Use the actor's Token name instead of the actor's standard name.

 - Portrait Size (px): Configure portrait image size on the chat messages.
 Default is 36 px

 - Portrait Border Shape: Configure border shape of the portraits displayed on the chat messages.
 Setting this as None disables other border options